-- 1. Turn the ignition switch to the RUN (or ON) position.
-(DO NOT START THE ENGINE) - 2.
-Wait until the safety belt warning lamp turns off.
-(Approximately 1-2 minutes) - Steps 3-5 must be completed within 60 seconds or the procedure will have to be repeated. - 3.
-Buckle then unbuckle the safety belt three times, ending with the safety belt unbuckled.
-This can be done before or during Belt Minder warning activation. - 4.
-Turn on the parklamps/headlamps, turn off the parklamps/headlamps. - 5.
-Buckle then unbuckle the safety belt three times, ending with the safety belt unbuckled. - After step 5 the safety belt warning light will be turned on for three seconds. - 6.
-Within seven seconds of the safety belt warning light turning off, buckle then unbuckle the safety belt. - This will enable Belt Minder if it is currently disabled, or disable Belt Minder if it is currently enabled. - 7.
-Confirmation of enabling Belt Minder is provided by flashing the safety belt light four times per second for three seconds, followed by three seconds with the safety belt light off, then followed by flashing the safety belt lamp four times per second for three seconds again. - 8.
-Confirmation of disabling Belt Minder is provided by flashing the safety belt light four times per second for three seconds. - $9.\ After receiving confirmation, the deactivation/activation procedure is complete.$ assemblies, including retractors, buckles, front seat belt buckle assemblies, buckle support assemblies (slide bar-if equipped), shoulder belt height adjusters (if equipped), shoulder belt guide on seatback (if equipped), child safety seat tether bracket assemblies (if equipped), and attaching hardware, should be inspected after a collision.
-Ford recommends that all safety belt assemblies used in vehicles involved in a collision be replaced.
-However, if the collision was minor and a qualified technician finds that the belts do not show damage and continue to operate properly, they do not need to be replaced.
-Safety belt assemblies not in use during a collision should also be inspected and replaced if either damage or improper operation is noted.
+1. Turn the ignition switch to the RUN (or ON) position.
+(DO NOT START THE ENGINE)

+2. Wait until the safety belt warning light turns of f.
+(Approximately 1-2 minutes)

+• Steps 3-5 must be completed within 60 seconds or the procedure will have to be repeated.

+3. Buckle then unbuckle the safety belt three times, ending with the safety belt unbuckled.
+This can be done before or during Belt Minder warning activation.

+4. Turn on the parklamps/headlamps, turn off the parklamps/headlamps.

+5. Buckle then unbuckle the safety belt three times, ending with the safety belt unbuckled.

+• After step 5 the safety belt warning light will be turned on for three seconds.

+6. Within seven seconds of the safety belt warning light turning off, buckle then unbuckle the safety belt.

+• This will disable Belt Minder if it is currently enabled, or enable Belt Minder if it is currently disabled.

+7. Confirmation of disabling Belt Minder is provided by flashing the safety belt warning light four times per second for three seconds.

+8. Confirmation of enabling Belt Minder is provided by flashing the safety belt warning light four times per second for three seconds, followed by three seconds with the safety belt warning light off, then followed by flashing the safety belt warning light four times per second for three seconds again.

+9. After receiving confirmation, the deactivation/activation procedure is complete.